kinda-gif/Non-IID-Data-Skew-Label-Distribution-Skew/README.md

 ### `skewed_split(input_csv, label_column, num_clients, name_prefix="Client")`

 Splits the input dataset by label skew into multiple client files.
-The function sorts the input DataFrame by the specified `label_column` and then divides the sorted data into `num_clients` approximately equal parts.
+The function sorts the input DataFrame by the specified `label_column` in ascending order and then divides the sorted data into `num_clients` approximately equal parts.
 This method ensures that each client dataset receives a portion of the data that maintains a certain level of label skew, as the data is not randomly shuffled before splitting.

 **Parameters:**